HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm/wcm_artifacts/elements/element_designs/wcm_reference-numbers.md

 ---
 id: wcm_reference-numbers
-title: Use Formatting Numbers
+title: Note on formatting numbers
 ---

-# Use Formatting Numbers
 The Java Number Format Pattern Syntax is used to set the format of numbers.

 |Symbol|Meaning.|